 - 30 academic staff – scholars with distinguished reputations as musicologists, performers or composers.

 - Numerous visiting speakers and professional performing ensembles.

 - Students enjoy performance and composition workshops, and play an active part in the life of their colleges – in chapels, orchestras, ensembles, bands and stage performances.

-- The faculty building incorporates practice rooms, electronic music and recording studios, and probably the best music library in a British university.
+- The faculty building incorporates practice rooms, electronic music and recording studios, and probably one of the best music libraries in a British university.
 The world-famous Bate Collection of Musical Instruments, in the faculty, lends historical instruments to students.